Leroxer/dbox/README.md

 📦 What is dbox?

-dbox is a universal package manager interface that works Terminal.
+dbox is a universal command-line interface (CLI) tool that runs on your host system's terminal and automates package management inside Distrobox containers.

-It allows you to manage packages across multiple distributions — such as those using apt, dnf, pacman, yay, apk, zypper, xbps, and more — using a single, unified command syntax.
+It lets you manage packages across multiple Linux distributions (e.g. apt, pacman, yay, dnf, apk, zypper, xbps, etc.) using a single, unified command syntax — no need to manually enter each container.
-🔍 Why not just use Distrobox?
+🔍 Why not just use Distrobox directly?

-Distrobox lets you run full Linux distributions in containers.
-However, to manage packages in those containers, you must:

-    Manually enter each container

-    Know which package manager to use

-    Type the appropriate command

-    Exit again

-Example:
+With Distrobox, to install a package, you typically:

 distrobox-enter arch
 yay -S firefox
 exit

-This gets repetitive and inefficient — especially when working with multiple containers or scripting.
+That’s fine for one-off tasks, but inefficient for repeated use, scripts, or managing many containers.
 🚀 What does dbox do?

-dbox automates and simplifies package management inside Distrobox containers:
+With dbox, you can:

+    ✅ Run all commands directly from your host terminal

-    ✅ Automatically starts (or creates) the correct container
+    ✅ Automatically start (or create) the correct Distrobox container 🐳

-    ✅ Uses a clean, unified syntax:

-    dbox apt install firefox
-    dbox pacman -S vlc
-    dbox yay -Rns gimp
+    ✅ Use one unified syntax for different package managers 💻

+    ✅ Save time by avoiding manual container entry and exit ⏱️

-    ✅ Only runs inside Distrobox containers
+    ✅ Automate installs, removals, and updates inside containers ⚙️

-    ✅ Automates install/remove/update commands

-    ✅ Greatly simplifies multi-distro workflows
+Example usage:

+dbox apt install firefox        # installs Firefox in the apt-based container dbox pacman -S vlc             # installs VLC in the pacman-based container dbox yay -Rns gimp             # removes GIMP via yay inside Arch-based container

 🤝 Summary

-    🧠 Distrobox gives you isolated containers
+    🧠 Distrobox gives you isolated Linux containers
-    ⚙️ dbox makes package management inside them easy and universal
+    ⚙️ dbox makes package management in them fast, unified, and automatic — from the host terminal

-Perfect for developers, power users, and sysadmins who work across many Linux distributions.
+Ideal for:

+    Developers

+    Linux power users

+    System administrators

+    Anyone using multiple distros via Distrobox

 ✅ Supported Package Managers

-- apt
+    apt

-- apt-get
+    apt-get

-- apk
+    apk

-- dnf
+    dnf

-- pacman
+    pacman

-- yay
+    yay

-- zypper
+    zypper

-- xbps
+    xbps

 🖥️ Recommended Desktop Environments

-To enable shortcut and desktop integration features, use a DE that supports .desktop files:
+To enable .desktop shortcut and menu integration, it's best to use:

     GNOME

     KDE Plasma

     XFCE

     LXQt

     MATE

     Cinnamon

     Budgie

 ⚙️ Installation